GHZ protocols enhance frequency metrology despite spontaneous decay: Optimal quantum interferometer

-While no general expressions for the OQI exist in the presence of decoherence and numerical optimization becomes challenging with increasing ensemble size $N$, in the asymptotic limit ($N \gg 1$) lower bounds on the sensitivity of the OQI can be derived for particular decoherence processes.
+\paragraph*{Asymptotic scaling ---}In contrast, in the asymptotic limit ($N \gg 1$) lower bounds on the sensitivity of the OQI can be derived for particular decoherence processes.
 In Ref.~\cite{Huelga1997} a lower bound for individual dephasing was derived that yields a maximal improvement of $1/e$ over the SQL, considering arbitrary input states and a projective measurement of the spin in a suitable direction.
 The extension to spontaneous decay results in the same improvement, and the lower limit is given by Eq.~\eqref{eq:asymptotic}, derived in~\autoref{method:SpinMeasurements}.
 Interestingly, this already represents the asymptotic ultimate lower bound as derived in Refs.~\cite{Escher2011,Demkowicz_Dobrza_ski_2012,DemkowiczDobrzaski2014,Knysh2014} where the tightness was additionally proved.
 Generalizing the investigations of Ref.~\cite{UlamOrgikh2001} to additionally include spontaneous decay (cf.~\autoref{method:SpinMeasurements}), Eq.~\eqref{eq:asymptotic} is asymptotically saturated by squeezed spin states (SSS), e.g. generated by OAT interactions.
 Note that in the presence of spontaneous emission a lower bound smaller by a factor of $4$ compared to Eq.~\eqref{eq:asymptotic} was derived in Refs.~\cite{Demkowicz_Dobrza_ski_2012,DemkowiczDobrzaski2014} which might be achievable by means of additional ancilla systems or adaptive quantum feedback strategies as quantum error correction schemes.
 However, saturability remains an open question and is beyond the scope of this work.
 Refs. \cite{Sekatski2017,Kurdziaek2023} give a comprehensive overview over different quantum control strategies and corresponding bounds.